dan-visioni/dan-visioni.github.io/_pages/scicomm.md

 You can find some of my shorter musings in the [blog](https://dan-visioni.github.io/year-archive/), and below a list of articles on websites/newspapers I was asked to write, podcasts I participated to and public talks I gave.

-* (EN) <u><a href="https://www.salon.com/2023/10/13/how-much-are-volcanoes-to-for-climate-change-far-less-than-humans-experts-say/">How much are volcanoes to blame for climate change?</a></u> (Salon article about the impacts of volcanoes on climate, with a quote from me (13/10/2023)
+* (EN) <u><a href="https://www.salon.com/2023/10/13/how-much-are-volcanoes-to-for-climate-change-far-less-than-humans-experts-say">How much are volcanoes to blame for climate change?</a></u> (Salon article about the impacts of volcanoes on climate, with a quote from me.
+(13/10/2023)

 * (EN) <u><a href="https://www.rff.org/events/conferences/solar-geoengineering-futures-current-research-and-uncertainties">Solar Geoengineering Futures</a></u>  (Resources for the Future event on SRM research.
 My panel is the first of day 1) (15/9/2023)